Master of Science Speech and Hearing Sciences

 Apply

-Applications are processed by the Speech and Hearing Faculty and WSU Graduate School.
-The process includes: Application and Transcripts; Personal Statement; Letters of Recommendation; resume; and possible interview.
+Applications are processed by the WSU Graduate School.
+The process includes: Application and Transcripts; Graduate Record Examination results; Personal Statement; Letters of Recommendation; resume; and possible interview.

-Applications for admission and supporting materials are submitted online through CSDCAS.
+Applications for admission and supporting materials are submitted online through the WSU Graduate School.
 There is an application fee.
 Deadline is January 15 prior to the start of fall semester.
+Supporting materials must be submitted by February 1.
 Note: Official transcripts from all colleges and universities attended must be sent from the attended college/university to the WSU Graduate School.

 Student Outcome Data (2021–2023)